 Alternately, start from the project’s “Bid Forms” tab.
 On the right, you will see a list of all the scopes that have been added to the project.
 Click on the scope-specific bid form tab you wish to update.

 You will be directed to the selected bid form.

 Continue reading to learn more about each specific category listed in scope-specific bid forms.

 Inclusions are scope confirmations within a subcontractor bid.
-Specifically, these are “Yes” or “No” questions that confirm that the bidder has a scope item within the bid.
-The answers that bidders provide to inclusion questions allow you to determine if they are missing any scope in their bid.
+Specifically, this section is intended for “Yes” or “No” questions that confirm the bidder has a scope item within the bid.
+The answers that bidders provide to inclusion questions allow you to determine if they are missing any scope.

 Scope-specific information and unit costs